zappala/cedarhills-blog/content/pressurized-irrigation-capacity.md

 the neighborhoods surrounding Timpanogos Cove Park, as illustrated above.

-In addition, the are marginal pressures in some areas o fthe middle and lower zones.
+In addition, the are marginal pressures in some areas of the middle and lower zones.
 The system experiences high velocities in excess of seven feet per second in several key pipes, which can wear them out prematurely.
 In addition, there are high pressure fluctuations in several areas.